 Mobile learning allows learners to learn anytime/anywhere.
 This fits perfectly into the agile learning framework.
 If there are any sudden updates or examples where the learner needs to learn something quickly, then mobiles are always there!
 People now check their mobiles every 12 minutes.
 So learning on them becomes second nature.

-The Knowledge Arcade is an engaging learning environment condensed into a mobile learning app.
+Growth Engineering Learning App is an engaging learning environment condensed into a mobile learning app.
 It’s designed for mobile use.
 This in itself inspires agile learning as mobiles are the perfect vehicles for microlearning and learning on-the-go.